theITEAM/BICI/README.md

 * **Markovian and Non-Markovian transitions.** This allows for more realistic models (e.g. disease recovery can be modeled using a more adaptable gamma distribution instead of assuming an exponential distribution).

+* **Multiple species** This allows for multiple interacting species, e.g. predetor-prey models or pathogen accumulation model.

+* **Inidivudual and population-based** Allows for mixing population and individual-based species together within the same model.

+* **Individual variation** Allows for individual variation (on top of compartmental stratification) by incorporating individual covariates, or individual effects (e.g. for quantitative genetics models).

+* **Parallel** An optional parallel implementation can be use to tackle big problems (e.g. on a Linux cluster).

 * **Simulation.** The initial conditions can be set and the dynamic variation in the model can be graphically represented in a variety of ways.

 * **Inference.** BICI can take a variety of different data types (e.g. state data, population estimates, event times or even uncertain data such as disease diagnostic test results) and infer model parameters as well as underlying model dynamics.

+* **Posterior Simulation.** Future prediction, scenario analysis, counterfactual analysis and posterior predictive check. .

 * **Variation in time.** The software allows for the the possibility of model parameters to varying in time according to linear spline functions.

 ## Download

 The following files can be downloaded:

-* **Windows:** [BICI_windows_1.4.zip](https://github.com/theITEAM/BICI/releases/download/v1.4/BICI_windows_1.4.zip).
-Once unzipped SIRE is run by clicking on the “BICI.exe” icon (if you get the message “Windows protected your PC” you must click “More info” and “Run anyway”).
+* **Windows:** [BICI_v0.1_windows.zip](https://github.com/theITEAM/BICI/releases/download/v0.1/BICI_v0.1_windows.zip).
+Once unzipped SIRE is run by clicking on the “BICI.exe” icon.

-* **Mac:** [BICI_mac_1.4.zip](https://github.com/theITEAM/BICI/releases/download/v1.4/BICI_mac_1.4.zip) BICI is run by clicking on the “nwjs” icon (if you get the message “Can’t be opened because it’s from an unidentified developer” you must press the control button and click the icon and then select “Open”).
+* **Mac:**
+*BICI_v0.1_Mac.zip* (Currently unavailable)
+BICI is run by clicking on the “BICI.app” icon.

+Once unzipped, BICI can run by clicking on "bici.exe" in the downloaded folder.

 ## Documentation

-A manual is currently be written.
+The following manual can be downloaded [here](BICI_Manual_v0.1.pdf)

 ## Build